 Just as you would in snow or ice, it is important to leave enough room between you and the car ahead of you to you can give yourself time to stop and give yourself time to react if the car in front of you has an accident.
 The most common cause of a multi-vehicle pile-up is due to the lack of space between cars and the lack of reaction time if there is a problem.
 A car that is driving 30 miles an hour is moving 44 feet per second.
 At highway speed, if you are traveling at 65 miles per hour, you are moving at just over 95 feet per second.
 At that speed, you drive the length of a football field in under four seconds.
 Four seconds is not a lot of time to react to an accident that is happening in real-time right in front of you.

-Another issue with driving in Fall is the condition of the roads in the early morning.
-If you are going out after dark, you will notice that it is already getting cold once the sun goes down.
+Another issue with driving in Autumn is the condition of the roads in the early morning.
+If you are going out after dark in autumn, you will notice that it is already getting cold once the sun goes down.
 People do not generally think of frost in the Fall.
 However, if the overnight temperature drops enough, your early morning commute may add the possibility of frost.
 Frost plus leaves plus trying to stop a car can turn into a frightening scenario very quickly.

 The Sun can be a big problem during the AM and PM Rush Hours.